jconorgrogan/Informational-Constructivism/OperationalizingContrast.md

 > Let `Δ_gen` be any operation violating the S₀ equivalence.
 Then `Δ_gen`(S₀) = S₁ ≠ S₀, and S₁ contains contrast.
 > *Proof sketch:* Based on non-equivalence.
 Uses classical logic.
 [Note: Removing Law of Excluded Middle impacts decidability, relevant if considering non-classical internal logics.]

-Therefore, IC develops two converging paths driven by the same underlying logic of **Simplicity under Resource-constraint (SUR)**:
+Therefore, IC develops two converging paths, both reflecting the underlying statistical pressures towards efficiency captured by **Simplicity under Resource-constraint (SUR)**:
-1.  **The Generative Path:** Starting from F0, SUR builds complexity and structure.
+1.  **The Generative Path:** Starting from F0, characteristics consistent with SUR allow for the building of complexity and structure.
-2.  **The Collapse Path:** Starting from the hypothetical void (T25/S₀), instability forces the emergence of F0, initiating the generative path.
+2.  **The Collapse Path:** Starting from the hypothetical void (T25/S₀), instability makes featurelessness costly, statistically favoring the emergence of F0, initiating the generative path.

-The framework below formalizes this self-consistent loop, where contrast necessitates structure, and the absence of contrast is representationally unstable.
+The framework below formalizes this self-consistent loop, where contrast necessitates structure, and the absence of contrast is representationally unstable under resource constraints.

-## The Engine: Δ-Operators and SUR Dynamics
+## The Engine: Δ-Operators and the Statistical Emergence of SUR

 How does a system build structure from that initial spark of Registered Contrast (F0), or escape the instability of the void (S₀)?
-IC posits that this happens through fundamental **information processing operations** governed by an equally fundamental drive towards **efficiency under resource limitation**.
-This combination acts as the engine driving the emergence of complexity.
-Essentially, the logic that MUST FOLLOW if you take this minimum starting point as true (Which, as we discuss above, you MUST do as there are no other alternatives.)
+IC posits that this happens through fundamental **information processing operations**.
+Persistent systems, under resource limitations, will statistically exhibit behaviors that reflect an efficient management of these operations.
+This observed efficiency acts as the engine driving the emergence of complexity.

 At the heart of this engine are three core operations, the **Δ-operators**.
 They represent the minimal ways an information-processing system can interact with distinctions: creating them (`Δ_gen`), stabilizing and compressing them (`Δ_proj`), and updating its own internal model or memory (`Δ_self`).